 Yes, as long as that individual meets the requirements for each position.
 The PHS Policy states, “An individual who meets the requirements of more than one of the categories detailed in IV.A.3.b.(1)-(4) of this Policy may fulfill more than one requirement.
 However, no committee may consist of fewer than five members.”
 (See NOT-OD-15-109)

-The annual report is a document prepared by the IACUC and submitted to OLAW through the Institutional Official.
-It describes any changes in the institution’s program of animal care and use, AAALAC accreditation status, changes of Institutional Official and in IACUC membership, the dates that the IACUC conducted its semiannual evaluations of the program and facilities, and any minority views.
+The Annual Report is a document prepared by the IACUC and submitted to OLAW through the Institutional Official.
+It describes any changes in the institution’s program of animal care and use, AAALAC International accreditation status, changes of Institutional Official and in IACUC membership, the dates that the IACUC conducted its semiannual evaluations of the program and facilities, and any minority views.

 Descriptions of program changes should be comprehensive and in sufficient detail to replace information in the currently approved Assurance.
-If there are no changes then a statement to that effect must be provided.
-Annual reports must represent the consensus of the Committee, and include any minority views filed by members of the IACUC.
+If there are no changes, then a statement to that effect must be provided.
+Annual Reports must represent the consensus of the IACUC and include any minority views filed by members of the IACUC.

-To learn more and for a sample annual report, see the Annual Report to OLAW.
+To learn more and for the Annual Report form, see the Annual Report to OLAW.

 What kinds of situations should be reported to OLAW under IV.F.3. of the PHS Policy, and when, where, and how should they be reported?Guidance on reporting noncompliance is in the NIH Guide for Grants and Contracts NOT-OD-05-034.